huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_opengauss_instance.html.markdown

 * `replication_mode` - (Required) Specifies the database replication mode.
 Only "sync" is supported now.

 * `consistency` - (Optional) Specifies the database consistency mode.
 Valid options are "strong" and "eventual".

+The `backup_strategy` block supports:

+* `start_time` - (Required) Specifies the backup time window.
+Automated backups will be triggered during the backup time window.
+It must be a valid value in the "hh:mm-HH:MM" format.
+The current time is in the UTC format.
+  The HH value must be 1 greater than the hh value.
+The values of mm and MM must be the same and must be set to 00, 15, 30 or 45.
+Example value: 08:15-09:15, 23:00-00:00.

+* `keep_days` - (Optional) Specifies the number of days to retain the generated backup files.
+The value ranges from 0 to 732.
+   If this parameter is set to 0, the automated backup policy is not set.
+   If this parameter is not transferred, the automated backup policy is enabled by default.

 ## Attributes Reference